ai4ce/DeepMapping2/data/README.md

 3. Get R, t and estimate entire trajectory
 4. Store `x, y, z, roll, pitch, yaw`
 5. Save as - `init_pose.npy`
+6. This initial pose can also be calculated using other sources such as GPS, Odometry, and IMU.

 `init_pose.npy` should be an Nx6 numpy array, where N is the number of frames.
 Each row is the initial pose of a frame represented by `x, y, z, row, pitch, yaw`.